 Prof. Uri Lesmes is married to Sabrina, the proud father of three children and a scientist dedicated to the responsible development of healthier foods and oral formulations.
 He joined the Technion in 2010 after holding appointments as lecturer and post-doctoral fellow in the Dept. of food Science at the University of Massachusetts – Amherst and working with Prof. Julian D. McClements and Prof. Eric A. Decker.
 He gained his degrees from the Technion, his B.Sc. (cum laude) in 2004 and his PhD involving nano-encapsulation of nutrients in starch-based platforms in 2008.
 In 2005 he was also granted EU funding to investigate the prebiotic effects of thermally produced resistant starch on the human microbiome using colon fermentation systems in the Food Microbial Sciences Unit at the University of Reading (UK).
 Amongst his various prizes and awards, he was recognized in 2007 as one of the best PhD students in the field of Food Science and Technology by EFCE and EEFoST.

-Food Chemistry and Biochemistry: Physicochemical basis of digestion.
+Food Chemistry and Biochemistry: Physicochemical basis of digestion and the basis of bio-accessibility and bio-availability of bioactive compounds.
+Prebiotics and antioxidants and their role in foods.
 Bioactive edible proteins, lipids and carbohydrates.
-Prebiotics and antioxidants and their role in foods.
-Personalization of foods.

 Food technology: Development of food-grade delivery systems, Micro- and nano-encapsulation.
 Food nano-sciences and nano-technology.
 Rational design and functionalization of food hydrocolloids, structured emulsions and interfaces.